harrozze/obsidian-section-collector/README.md

 1. find, install and enable `DataView` and `CustomJS` plugins in `Community Plugins` page of settings.
 2. in the CustomJS plugin's settings page, set `Folder` to `Scripts/custom`.
-3. make the `Scripts/custom` directory in your vault, if not and `CustomJS` exist.
+3. make the `Scripts/custom` directory in your vault, if not exist.

    ```sh
    cd <VAULT-DIRECTORY>